BJP and TRS: From allies to arch-enemies | Politics

 All these states were chosen by the BJP for boosting its presence there.
 While it managed to dethrone the Congress from power in Karnataka, it has met only limited success in Odisha and remained a small player in Kerala.

-People will keenly watch as to which of these states the BJP's trajectory in Telangana follows.
+People will keenly watch as to which of these trajectories the party's progress in Telangana take.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)